Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

-Food Segmentation With Pre trained Model (GroundingDINO and MobileSAM)
+# Food Segmentation Using GroundingDINO and MobileSAM